 - Director of Business Improvement

 - Director of Human Resources and Organisational Development

 - Director of Finance

 - Head of Governance.

-- Head of Projects and IT

 Risks and internal control

 The HCPC operates a strategic risk register the purpose of which is to:

 - identify and prioritise the risks to the achievement of our policies, aims and objectives; - evaluate the likelihood of those risks being realised and the impact should they be realised; and - manage them efficiently, effectively and economically.